Lower Suwannee National Wildlife Refuge: Habitat management

 Before the Lower Suwannee National Wildlife Refuge was established, much of the area was under commercial timber management, first by Putnam Lumber Company in the early 1900s, then by a succession of other timber and paper companies, notably Georgia-Pacific and Packaging Corporation of America.
 In the late 20th century, efforts were initiated to restore many of these areas to a more natural, pre-exploitation condition.
 Acres of loblolly pines were cruised, marked and selectively thinned — and in some cases clear-cut — to move toward reforestation to a native sandhill community of longleaf pine and wiregrass.
 Scrubland habitat is being restored and improved on high, dry sandy ridge areas where it was originally found.

 In 2001, a conservation easement on the nearby California Swamp was acquired by the Suwannee River Water Management District, improving habitat preservation throughout the area.

 Wildfires from lightning strikes have always occurred naturally throughout much of the United States and is a critical component of many Florida ecosystems: many species of wildlife such as the Florida scrub jay depend on fire to sustain their habitat.
 Today, many of those fires cannot be left to burn unmanaged due to development.
 The United States Fish and Wildlife Service is one of many agencies that use prescribed fire to mimic natural fires in a controlled manner.
 Fire lines are established with heavy equipment, trained personnel operate under a specific plan, and fires are intentionally set to help reduce hazardous fuels in the wildland/urban interface, replenish nutrients into the soil, and control vegetation by reducing undesirable species or vegetation heights.
 The goal is to burn areas that need fire every two to five years to maintain optimum habitat conditions.

 At times, the refuge water management activities (i.e. controlling water levels with man-made structures such as culverts) create additional seasonal habitat for wading birds.
 Due to tidal influence, this activity is not often needed.

+The Lower Suwannee National Wildlife Refuge is also a part of the Florida Wildlife Corridor.